Guided Distillation for Semi-Supervised Instance Segmentation: Introduction

-\begin{itemize}[noitemsep,topsep=-\parskip] \itemsep0em \item We develop a novel teacher-student distillation strategy to more effectively leverage unlabeled images. \item We leverage vision transformer architectures for the first time in the context of semi-supervised instance segmentation. \item We show largely improved performance in terms of mask-AP for both Cityscapes and COCO datasets across a wide range of labeled data budgets. \end{itemize}
+To summarize, our contributions are the following : \begin{itemize}[noitemsep,topsep=-\parskip] \itemsep0em \item We develop a novel teacher-student distillation strategy to more effectively leverage unlabeled images. \item We leverage vision transformer architectures for the first time in the context of semi-supervised instance segmentation. \item We show largely improved performance in terms of mask-AP for both Cityscapes and COCO datasets across a wide range of labeled data budgets. \end{itemize} Our implementation can be found on the \href{https://github.com/facebookresearch/GuidedDistillation}{project webpage~\footnote{https://github.com/facebookresearch/GuidedDistillation}}.